US self-storage market, mapped

 Questions

-Before you ask sales about self-storage data.
+Before you ask sales about the self-storage dataset.

 How many self-storage facilities are there in the US?